• Home

 Notes

-1. Don’t overmix the crepe batter.
-Too much air in the batter can create bubbles which will give your crepes a weird texture.
-Only blend the crepes until the batter is homogenous and then stop!
+• Don’t overmix the crepe batter.
+Too much air in the batter can create bubbles that lead to a strange texture.
+Blend or whisk just until the batter is smooth and then stop.

-3. You can make the batter ahead of time and store it in the fridge for up to 2 days.
+• You can make the batter ahead of time and store it in the refrigerator for up to 2 days.
+Give it a quick stir before cooking if it has separated.

 Course: Breakfast